mliu000/BrainJack/README.md

 ##### *Answer Questions to Half your loss*

-If the player loses, either by busting or the dealer beats them, they will answer a randomly generated question in which they can half their bet to
+If the player loses, either by busting or the dealer beats them, they will answer a randomly generated question in which  they can half their loss if answered correctly.

 <img src="src/main/resources/static/images/Readme_pictures/Screenshot 2025-05-20 125938.png" alt="Gameplay Screenshot" width="400"/>